-Completing a P-SCOR medical history online on our website is easy.
+Completing a medical history online on our website is easy.
 For most patients, filling out the entire questionnaire takes less than 15 minutes.
-P-SCOR allows you to enter your information at anytime from anywhere.
 You can also print out a copy of your medical history after you create it online and keep it with you or with your other health care documents, as well as have access to it online anytime you need it or want to update it.

 Please fill out the questionnaire accurately, and be assured that all of your information is kept confidential and you will be thoroughly reviewed by your medical team.
 At any time, you can quit filling out the questionnaire and come back to complete the unfinished portion at a more convenient time.

 Be sure to have the following information:

 - The names, addresses and phone numbers of your physicians.